-- 1. Interview the Complainant, Respondent, relevant witnesses, and individuals with unique knowledge pertinent to the allegations in the notice of allegations and investigation, in order to gather and ascertain case facts and circumstances; and - 2.
-Collect all relevant evidence including documents, notes, electronic records, photographs, and any other materials relevant to the investigation offered by any party or witness and will seek to collect relevant evidence from other sources; and - 3.
-Prior to the conclusion of the investigation, provide the parties an opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations, including the evidence upon which the recipient does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to the conclusion of the investigation; and - 4.
-Prior to the completion of the investigative report, send to the parties and their advisors, if any, the evidence directly related to the allegations that is subject to inspection and review, in an electronic format or a hard copy and provide them with ten (10) business days to submit a written response; - 5.
-Consider the parties' written comments on the evidence prior to completion of the investigative report; and - 6.
-Create an investigative report that fairly summarizes relevant evidence.
+- 1. Interview the Parties, relevant witnesses, and individuals with unique knowledge pertinent to the allegations in the notice of allegations and investigation, in order to gather and ascertain case facts and circumstances. - 2.
+Collect all relevant evidence including documents, notes, electronic records, photographs, and any other materials relevant to the investigation offered by any party or witness and will seek to collect relevant evidence from other sources. - 3.
+Prior to the conclusion of the investigation, provide the parties access to all relevant and otherwise not impermissible evidence obtained as part of the investigation that is directly related to the allegations, including the evidence upon which the recipient does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to the conclusion of the investigation. - 4.
+Prior to the completion of the Fact-Finding Report, send to the parties and their advisors, if any, the evidence directly related to the allegations that is subject to inspection and review, in an electronic format or a hard copy and provide them with ten (10) business days to submit a written response. - 5.
+Consider the parties' written comments on the evidence prior to completion of the Fact-Finding Report. - 6.
+Create a Fact-Finding Report that fairly summarizes relevant evidence and provide each Party with an opportunity to access and to respond to the Fact-Finding Report.